developerdhairya/Docker-Guide/readme.md

   docker exec -it <containerID> sh   # to start a shell
   ```
     -  First time the commands will run in the current working directory set in dockerfile.
+    -  You can start in interactive mode using `-it`.

 - ## Starting and stopping containers
   ```bash